Building a brand from scratch is one of the most challenging tasks you'll face as an entrepreneur.

 Your mission should be reflected in your company values.

-Brand values are words or phrases used to guide everything your company
+Brand values are words or phrases used to guide everything your company does and communicates what you stand for.

 As a business owner, you probably have some brand values in mind already - but before you skip this part of branding, consider your buyer personas and market research.